visit-dav/visit/src/doc/gui_manual/BuildingOnMac/Execution.rst

    Mansonry Logs in HTML format

-Note that if you already have a web browser running on your system, that the web browser may not be able to connect to the local web server created to serve up the log file.
-In this case you should exit your existing web server and try again.
+The script will launch a web browser to connect to a local web server.
+If you already have a web browser running on your system the script will use it.
+In this situation that web browser may not be able to connect to the local web server.
+If this happens you should exit your existing web browser and try again.